-Procurement Director ext.
+Director of Procurement ext.
 24212

+Assistant Director of Procurement ext.
+24213

 Purchasing Manager ext.
 24214

-Buyer ext.
-24213
+Senior Buyer ext.
+24211

-The purpose of the Procurement Department is to provide acquisition guidelines and services to the campus community on all procurement matters and related activities to include, but not limited to, locating and developing sources of supply, assisting departments in developing specifications, soliciting bids, quotations and proposals, negotiating contracts, interacting with vendors, determining methods of procurement and administering contracts after award.
+The purpose of the Procurement Department is to provide acquisition guidelines and services to the campus community on all procurement matters and related activities, including, but not limited to, locating and developing sources of supply, assisting departments in developing specifications, soliciting bids, quotations, and proposals, negotiating contracts, interacting with vendors, determining methods of procurement and administering contracts after award.

-The Procurement Department has been delegated responsibility for the procurement of all commodities, supplies, equipment, maintenance, construction and services.
+The Procurement Department has been delegated responsibility for the procurement of all commodities, supplies, equipment, maintenance, construction, and services.
 Further, the Procurement Department is responsible for the implementation of the University System of Maryland Procurement Policies and Procedures.
 The only exceptions to this policy are the Purchasing Card and Stockless Stores Programs (Consumable Office Supplies), which have been delegated to department heads.